timclifford/gitworkshop/docs/workshop/1.Team-of-One/README.md

 - Add the index file again and commit all the changes.

 **Undoing changes**
-- You do not really want to keep the file or files you just commited.
+- You do not really want to keep the file you just commited.
 How can you restore things to the last commit before yours? (use `git reset`)
 - Now, add a paragraph to the index.html page in the root of the project.
 Then add a random file.
 - Run `git status`.
 We will have an untracked and a modified file
 - You suddenly think this wasn't a good idea at all.
 You have not committed anything yet, but want to get rid off all the changes.
 Use abother `git reset` to achieve this.